TPZgus/ZoneSight/README.md

    - Visit https://huggingface.co/pyannote/speaker-diarization
    - Click on "Access repository" and accept the terms.

+9. Set up pyannote:
+   - After accepting the use policies on Hugging Face, run the `copy_model_files.py` script in the project directory.
+This script will copy the necessary files to the correct folders.
+   - Ensure you're logged in with the same Hugging Face token that's in your `.env` file.

 ## Usage

 1. Prepare your audio file (supported formats include MP3, MP4, WAV) and competencies file (a text file with competency definitions).